daraghbyrne/diotlabs-v1/3-working-with-sensors/tmp36.md

   // call to read its value, we have the latest one int reading = analogRead(tempPin);

-  // The returned value from the Core is going to be in the range from 0 to 4095
+  // The returned value from the device is going to be in the range from 0 to 4095
   // Calculate the voltage from the sensor reading double voltage = (reading * 3.3) / 4095.0;